How does the Jungfrau Hiking and Sledging Pass work?

 The travel days are consecutive.
 Even if you don't travel on such a day, it still counts as a travel day.

 - Trips on routes that allow unlimited traveling.
 You can board any train, bus, etc. on such routes.
 You do not need a ticket;

 - Trips on other routes.
 You need to arrange for a (discounted) ticket at the ticket office of staffed rail stations, from a ticketing machine, or online.

 There are various cable cars that also allow free traveling.
 In such cases you may need to get a ticket as access gates require a specific ticket type.
 You can get a free ticket upon presenting your Jungfrau Hiking and Sledging Pass.

 You do not need seat reservations for traveling in the Jungfrau region, although for Jungfraujoch it's recommend to do so on busy days.
-You can simply board with your Jungfrau Hiking and Sledging Pass.
+You can simply board with your Jungfrau Hiking and Sledging Pass on all free routes.
 If you want seat reservations, you need to arrange for them separately.
 Seat reservations are not included in the pass.

 About train seat reservations

 On board the trains and cableways

 Once you're on board, you will need to present your Jungfrau Hiking and Sledging Pass to ticket controllers upon request.
 The controller may want to check your passport as well, to make sure you're the owner of the presented pass.